Ketan-vora/GitDemo/PITCHME.md

 - Contribute the markdown file.
 - Push to the Git Repo.
 - Pull request on the Git Repo and the author will approve/reject the contributions.
 ---
-**Final Words:**
-- Today we discussed about how we initialize our learning on GitHub.
-- We discussed what is GIT, Github
-- We saw what Fork is, Init, Pull, Push, etc.
-- test
----